smartheim/ui-maintenance/js/readme.md

 * Do NOT add inline javascript to pages (exception: Theme handling in `<head>`).

-### Web component
+### Web components

 Webcomponents for

 * fetching and displaying a context help,
-* the openHAB REST interface,
 * the openHAB community forum,
 * github openHAB addons repository for documentation fetching
 * navigation components (breadcrumb, prev/next-buttons)

-are available in the `uicomponents` module and can be used in other projects as well.
+are available in the {@link module:uicomponents} module and can be used in other projects as well.

 The html dom API alone is a bit clumsy for more complex reactive components though.
 I have used [lit-html](https://lit-html.polymer-project.org/guide/writing-templates) in